corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-contract.md

 Now that you've written your first contract, try writing the `BoardingTicketContract` using the following information.

-The `BoardingTicketState` will be used in two occasions, which means that the `BoardingTicketContract` should have a `Commands` interface that carries two commands corresponding to the contract's two intentions:
+The `BoardingTicketState` will be used on two occasions, which means that the `BoardingTicketContract` should have a `Commands` interface that carries two commands corresponding to the contract's two intentions:

 * Mars Express creates the ticket to go to Mars.
 This intention is expressed by the `CreateTicket` command.
 * Peter redeems the `BoardingTicket` state.
 This intention is expressed by the `RedeemTicket` command.